ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Go-ethereum-management-API's.rst

 Integration
 -----------

-These additional API's follow the same conventions as the official ÐApp API.
+These additional API's follow the same conventions as the official dapp API.
 Web3 can be
 `extended <https://github.com/ethereum/web3.js/pull/229>`__ and used to consume these additional API's.